benjbuch/octo_waffle/part_11-tidying_tables.md

 `plate_1` is in one (of many possible) messy formats: The concentration is spread along the header row, not in a separate column.

-A tidyer ‘wide format’ of the same data would look like that:
+A tidier ‘wide format’ of the same data would look like that:

 |    replicate\_id    | concentration  | control | treatment\_A |
 | :-----------------: | :------------: | :-----: | :----------: |